perfectsense/shot-check/README.md

 +--------+
 | Paths  |
 +--------+
-| /path1 | <-- This page will be combined with the base URL and captured
+| /path1 | <-- This page will be combined with the base URL and captured, then compared with /path1 above
-| /path2 | <-- This page will be combined with the base URL and captured
+| /path2 | <-- This page will be combined with the base URL and captured, then compared with /path2 above
-| /path3 | <-- This page will be combined with the base URL and captured
+| /path3 | <-- This page will be combined with the base URL and captured, then compared with /path3 above
 +--------+

 +---------+